kunalwanikar/Multistage-DNS-Resolver-using-Client-Server-Socket-Programming/README.md

 ## EXAMPLES:

-Example 1 to run the code on the client side:
+Example 1) To run the code on the client side:
 After running ./client 127.0.0.1 9999, the client will ask for type of message and hostname/IP.
 Suppose we need to find the IP address of kunal.com from then follow the below steps.

-step1) Open terminal and run gcc -o dns dns.c step2) ./dns 8080
+step1) Open terminal and run gcc -o dns dns.c <br />
+step2) ./dns 8080 <br />
-step3) Open new terminal and run gcc -o proxy proxy.c step4) ./proxy 9999
+step3) Open new terminal and run gcc -o proxy proxy.c <br />
+step4) ./proxy 9999 <br />
-step5) Open new terminal and run gcc -o client client.c step6)./client 127.0.0.1 9999
+step5) Open new terminal and run gcc -o client client.c<br />
+step6)./client 127.0.0.1 9999<br />
-This will output the following
+This will output the following<br />
-127.0.0.1	9999
+127.0.0.1	9999<br />
-Socket Creation Successful
+Socket Creation Successful<br />
-Establishing connection with the server Successful Requesting input: request and type of request step7) type1 kunal.com
+Establishing connection with the server Successful<br />
+Requesting input: request and type of request<br />
+step7) type1 kunal.com<br />
-Request Message to server: 0kunal.com
+Request Message to server: 0kunal.com<br />
-Response from server: 1.2.3.4
+Response from server: 1.2.3.4<br />
-The requested data: 1.2.3.4
+The requested data: 1.2.3.4<br />

 Example 2) Suppose we need to find the Hostname of 1.2.3.4 from then follow the below steps.